 - 1. Regain Satisfactory Academic Progress by completing courses that raise your Completion Ratio and/or cumulative GPA to the outlined standards using payment methods other than federal financial aid. - 2.
-Complete a Financial Aid Suspension Appeal form and submit all required supporting documentation for consideration.
+Complete an Undergraduate Federal Aid Suspension Appeal form and submit all required supporting documentation for consideration.
 See more information below.